Club Sensei – Aikido Goshinkai Tweed Heads

 Previous studies –

-When I was a young boy I studied Judo for 2 years, later on I studied Karate for 8 years in large part with James Chong Sensei and sometime later Ju-Jitsu with Ron Bartley Sensei and Bob Liedke Sensei for 5 years.
-I also took opportunities to visit other martial arts dojos and look into many other forms.
+When I was a young boy I studied Judo for 2 years, later on I studied Karate for 8 years in large part with James Chong Sensei.
+In 2003 I started training in Ju-Jitsu with Ron Bartley Sensei and Bob Liedke Sensei for 5 years.
+Over lapping my Ju-Jitsu and Aikido training I was also a volunteer Lifesaver at Coolangatta Surf Life Saving Club.
+I took opportunities to visit other martial arts dojos and look into many other forms during this time and was exposed to many forms of training.
 I was a serious student training up to six days a week at times in my life.
 I learned much during these studies and had excellent Sensei that opened my mind to where I wanted my studies to lead.

 I nearly started training in Aikido when I started my Ju-Jitsu studies, ultimately I decided at that time that Ju-Jitsu was the founding art of all Japanese martial arts and so, I decided, that I may find what I was looking for in the founding art.
 While these studies were insightful and interesting in hindsight I would consider this same decision differently now.
 I will use this parable to explain – I like driving cars, while it would be interesting to have a drive in a Model T Ford I would not want to drive one every day, I like the refinement of the modern car.

 Aikido awakening –

 While the other arts I had studied were considered Budo arts I felt a level of conflict within other studies and was constantly drawn into the parts of those studies that touched on what I later found to be Aikido studies.

 In 2008 I was introduced to Aikido and understood this was what I had been looking for.
 In Aikido I found purity of what I was seeking without conflicting ideas that had concerned me about my other studies.